Dictionary of Revolutionary Marxism

 “Office space now costs more in Beijing than it does in New York.
 Rents have soared in Beijing over the past two years, making it the fifth most expensive city in the world for commercial space, surpassing New York.
 Hong Kong remains the most expensive, followed by London, Tokyo, and Moscow.” —From a Financial Times report quoted in The Week, Feb.
 17, 2012, p.
 38. [This is another indication that the property bubble in China has expanded to quite dangerous levels.
 And as long as the office space price remains high the commercial property bubble will keep expanding. —S.H.]

-The transfer of jobs by a multinational corporation from one country to another, lower-wage country.
+The transfer of jobs by a multinational corporation from its home country to another, lower-wage country.
 This term is popular in the bourgeois press in the United States where the transfer of jobs to other countries usually means overseas countries, though many jobs have also been shifted to Mexico.

 A job is considered to be offshorable if it would be both easy to transfer it to another country and profitable for the employer to do so.
 According to an August 2009 study by two bourgeois economists, Alan Blinder and Alan Krueger, despite all the jobs which have already been shifted out of the country, roughly one out of four remaining U.S. jobs are offshorable.
 “Perhaps most surprisingly, routine work is no more offshorable than other work.”
 Moreover, the jobs of well educated workers are somewhat more likely to be offshorable than those of poorly educated workers.